EYH0602/blog/source/about/index.md

 double majored in Applied Math and Computer Science.
 During undergrad, I was the president of [HackerHub](https://hackerhub-ucdavis.github.io/)(UCDavis Club).
 My current study interests are artificial intelligence (AI) and software engineering (SE).
-We research topics include AI for SE, SE for AI, SE for (AI for SE).
+My research topics include AI for SE, SE for AI, SE for (AI for SE).
 For AI, my main research topic is (large) language model.
 For SE, my main research topics are security, software testing/verification/analysis, and (safe/secured/functional) programming languages.